krisztianloki/ess_plcfactory/template_factory/README.md

 Only allowed in a **STATUS** block

-It is possible to specify limits for **analog status** variables and when the value of that variable is out of a limit EPICS will automatically put the PV into the relevant alarm state.
+It is possible to specify alarm limits for **analog status** variables and when the value of that variable is out of a limit EPICS will automatically put the PV into the relevant alarm state.
 There are 4 possible limits:
 1. Major low limit: **`set_major_low_limit_from("<name>")`**
 2. Minor low limit: **`set_minor_low_limit_from("<name>")`**
 3. Minor high limit: **`set_minor_high_limit_from("<name>")`**